-Step 1: Safety check by RPD
+Step 1: Safety check by RIED

-The motor vehicle must be taken to a Revenue Protection Department (RPD) office for a free physical safety check.
+The motor vehicle must be taken to a Revenue Investigation and Enforcement Department (RIED) office for a free document verification check.

 Step 2: Visit RRA offices and pay the transfer fee

 Visit any RRA offices.
 If the seller of the motor vehicle has no outstanding tax arrears, RRA staff will provide an assessment notice for the Registration Transfer Fee.
 This must be paid by either the buyer or the seller.